aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 ### Comparison with Tollmien

-The classic treatment of the Prandtl mixing length model is from Tollmien[^tollmien] in which, instead of solving numerically in the way shown above, the ODE is further transformed and a series expansion which used to generate a table of results.
+The classic treatment of the Prandtl mixing length model is from Tollmien[^tollmien] in which, instead of solving numerically in the way shown above, the ODE is further transformed and a series expansion is used to generate a table of results.
 More often than not it is these tabulated values, or similar ones[^rajaratnam2], that are presented as the solution to the model.

 We can easily compare the result here with the tabulated values and verify for ourselves that we have indeed solved the right differential equation.
 Though by solving numerically in this way we can control the level of precision and easily generate smooth interpolations.
 In my opinion, this makes using the ODE solution far more convenient than the tabulated values.